Latte Tags

 </script>

-Latte can be used very comfortably inside JavaScript, just avoid constructs like in this example, where the letter immediately follows {, see Latte inside JavaScript or CSS.
+Latte can be used very comfortably inside JavaScript, just avoid constructs like in this example, where a letter immediately follows {, see Latte inside JavaScript or CSS.

-If you turn off Latte with the {syntax off} (ie tag, not the n:attribute), it will strictly ignore all tags up to {/syntax}.
+If you disable Latte using {syntax off} (i.e., the tag, not the n:attribute), it will strictly ignore all tags up to {/syntax}.

 {trace}

-Throws an Latte\RuntimeException exception, whose stack trace is in the spirit of the templates.
-Thus, instead of calling functions and methods, it involves calling blocks and inserting templates.
-If you use a tool for clearly displaying thrown exceptions, such as Tracy, you will clearly see the call stack, including all passed arguments.
+Throws a Latte\RuntimeException exception, whose stack trace follows the spirit of templates.
+Thus, instead of function and method calls, it involves block calls and template inclusions.
+If you use a tool for clear display of thrown exceptions, such as Tracy, you will clearly see the call stack, including all passed arguments.

 n:class

-Thanks to n:class, it is very easy to generate the HTML attribute class exactly as you need.
+Thanks to n:class, it's very easy to generate the HTML class attribute exactly as needed.

-Example: I need the active element to have the active class:
+Example: I need the active element to have the class active:

 {foreach $items as $item}